 - Place the lancet firmly against the skin with the trigger facing upwards, so that the arrow preceding the trigger is visible (Figure 4.4). - Note: Avoid placing the lancet on the very tip of the finger or the sides beyond the palmar area or you will risk piercing the underlying bone.
+Proper puncture sites are shown in Figure 4.5.

+Figure 4.5 Puncture sites on the finger

-Proper puncture sites are shown in Figure 4.5. - Use the lancet to prick the skin by placing the blade-slot surface against the area and pressing the trigger.
+• Use the lancet to prick the skin by placing the blade-slot surface against the area and pressing the trigger.
 The tip of the blade ejects through the blade slot, producing a micro-incision in the skin, and immediately retracts into the device.
-After pricking the skin, discard the lancet in the sharps container. - 4.
-Collect the blood drops - When the blood appears, use a sterile gauze pad to wipe away the first one or two well-formed drops of blood depending on the tests being performed. - If the blood stops flowing before you have collected at least the blood drops needed for the tests that are being done, the pricking procedure may be repeated with the respondent's consent.
+After pricking the skin, discard the lancet in the sharps container.

+4. Collect the blood drops

+- When the blood appears, use a sterile gauze pad to wipe away the first one or two well-formed drops of blood depending on the tests being performed. - If the blood stops flowing before you have collected at least the blood drops needed for the tests that are being done, the pricking procedure may be repeated with the respondent's consent.
 For minors, you must get consent from the parent or adult responsible for the child.
 Do not reuse any of the supplies used for the first finger prick. - 5.
-After the blood collection, discard all used materials in the sharps container (for lancets and microcuvettes) or the biohazardous waste bag.
+After the blood collection, discard all used materials in the sharps container (for lancets) or the biohazardous waste bag.

-STEPS IN OBTAINING CAPILLARY BLOOD FROM CHILDREN 6-71 MONTHS OLD
+STEPS IN OBTAINING CAPILLARY BLOOD FROM CHILDREN 48-71 MONTHS OLD

-Capillary blood will be collected in NFHS-5 from children 6-71 months old to test for haemoglobin only.
-Capillary blood can be obtained from the palm side of the end of a finger.
-If the blood is obtained from the finger, the steps in obtaining the blood sample are the same as those for an adult.
-However, if the child has very thin fingers that if used for the testing may result in injury to the underlying bone, the heel should be used instead.
-For children 6 - 12 months, a heel prick should be performed.
-The following describes the steps that are involved in obtaining a capillary blood drop sample from the heel.
+Capillary blood will be collected in NFHS-6 from children age 48-71 months to test for Hepatitis-B. Capillary blood can be obtained from the palm side of the end of a finger.
+The steps in obtaining the blood sample are the same as those for an adult.